lauchokyip/Leetcode-Mental-Model/README.md

 # Leetcode-Mental-Model
 This is to help myself build a mental representation on how to approach Leetcode problem

+### How to detect a duplication/loop
+You need to remember if you have been there, a set is a good Data Structure to remember it

 ### Binary Search in Rotated & Sorted Array
 * Find pivot, so we can seperate an array into two part